billsacks/prototypes-lilac-compilation_includes/README.md

 ------^
 ```

+I determined that the problem is the rename of `shr_kind_r8` to `r8`
+(see branch `rename_shr_kind`).

 But in commit 01c96e4 this works again.
 The difference in this commit
 is that module visibility is private by default.

+## Conclusions

+If we have symbol renames in use statements, then we need to be careful
+to make modules have default private visibility.
+This default private
+visibility is good practice in general, and we should do it regardless.